Home » 8 Questions to See if You Are Viewed as Rude in Emails

 Forwarding without taking the time to write a comment about why you are forwarding that particular email to that person will cause you to be viewed as rude.
 If you don’t want to make this effort — don’t bother forwarding it.

 Just because you can doesn’t mean you do.
-Honor requests not to forward emails with kindness and understanding.
+Honor requests that emails not be forwarded with kindness and understanding.
 Otherwise, you will be viewed as rude (and selfish).

 You need to take the time to determine the file size and ask first when would be the best time to send any large files.
-The reality is that you don’t know the other side’s data limits.
-Send an unasked-for, unannounced large file, and you’ll probably be viewed as rude.
+You don’t know the other side’s data limits.
+Sending an unasked-for, unannounced large file will probably be viewed as rude.

-Always open with a “Hi” or “Hello” with the recipient’s name and close with a “Sincerely,” “Take Care,” or TTYS and your name.
-Not taking the time to address an email and sign off with courtesy personally can cause you to be perceived as demanding or curt.
-And it is viewed as rude.
+Always open with a “Hi” or “Hello” followed by the recipient’s name and close with a “Sincerely,” “Take Care,” or TTYS followed by your name.
+Not taking the time to address an email and sign off with courtesy personally can make you appear demanding or curt, which is viewed as rude.

 Overuse of punctuation to make a point will make a point.
 Not only will you come off as sarcastic and condescending — you can be viewed as rude.